UCaNLabUMB/SDR_Tutorials/Documentation/GNURadio_Basics.md

 ![Flowgraph Image](Images/02_Basics/GRBasics_04.png)

 The property settings for this **QT GUI Chooser** block, shown below, are similar to what we saw earlier; except we are calling values from the GNURadio analog library.
-Ultimately, this leads to integer values; however, this ensures that the values are understood correctly by the **Signal Source** blocks.
+Ultimately, `analog.GR_COS_WAVE` and `analog.GR_SQR_WAVE` return the values 102 and 103, respectively; so, you could alternatively just type the numbers 102 and 103 directly in as the *Option* values for the **QT GUI Chooser** block.
+However, calling from the analog library ensures that the values are understood correctly by the **Signal Source** blocks.

 ![QT GUI Chooser Propreties](Images/02_Basics/GRBasics_04_01.png)

+* **NOTE:** In newer versions of GNURadio, the return type of the values from the analog library are actually different.
+In this case, type casting is actually important in order to avoid errors.
+If you enter the *Option* settings as shown above and the block gives an error stating that ''Expression ... is invalid for type int'' then you can replace the block parameters with `int(analog.GR_COS_WAVE)` to align the returned value with the integer data type that the block expects.

 When opening the **Signal Source** blocks, we see that the variable name _Sig\_Type_ has been entered in the Waveform drop down menu.
-This can be somewhat confusing because you need to select whatever is initially in the drop down menu and type in the name of your variable.
+This can be somewhat confusing because you need to click on whatever is initially in the drop down menu and type in the name of your variable rather than selecting from the drop down menu.

 ![Signal Source Propreties](Images/02_Basics/GRBasics_04_02.png)